Memorial Grant Program for First Responders Frequently Asked Questions (FAQs)

 Do I qualify for the Memorial Grant Program if I have been permanently disabled in the line of duty?

-The Memorial Grant Program for First Responders recognizes the service and sacrifice of Canada’s police officers, firefighters and paramedics who die in the line of duty, with a grant payment to eligible families.
+The Memorial Grant Program for First Responders recognizes the service and sacrifice of Canada’s police officers, firefighters, paramedics, correctional, parole and probation officers who died as a result of their duties, with a grant payment to eligible beneficiaries.
 It does not presently cover those who have been permanently disabled in the line of duty.

 Why has the Government hired a third-party to handle the administration of the Memorial Grant Program?